Rooting Out Incorrect RIPE Atlas Probe Geolocations: Background and Related Work

-To the best of our knowledge, few works have validated the correctness of RIPE Atlas probes.
-Gharaibeh et al.~\cite{gharaibeh2017look} in 2017 were the first to include a preliminary ``sanity check'' of RIPE Atlas probe locations in their work.
-They considered the reported locations untrustworthy if they had default country coordinates (typically geographic centers) or if two probes were connected to the same router, but reported locations more than 100km apart.
-They identified 24 probes with potentially incorrect geolocation.
-In 2020, Darwich et al.~\cite{darwich2023replication} introduced a recursive-like methodology, described in Section~\ref{sub:sub:sec:comp_prior}, to identify probes that violated the speed-of-Internet constraint, filtering 9/723~anchors and 96/10K probes.
-Notably, both methodologies identify groups of probes with at least one violation, but not the violating probe itself.
-Thus, both methodologies risk filtering probes that accurately report their geolocation.
+Few studies have validated the accuracy of RIPE Atlas probe locations.
+Gharaibeh et al.~\cite{gharaibeh2017look} were the first to perform a basic ``sanity check'' in 2017.
+They considered the reported locations untrustworthy if they had default country coordinates (typically geographic centers) or if two probes were connected to the same router, but reported locations more than 100km apart---thereby identifying 24 questionable probes.
+In 2020, Darwich et al.~\cite{darwich2023replication} applied a recursive method (see Section~\ref{sub:sub:sec:comp_prior}) based on speed-of-Internet violations, filtering 9 of 723 anchors and 96 of 10K probes.
+Both methods detect groups with violations, but cannot isolate the specific mislocated probe, risking the exclusion of accurate ones.

-Our work applies a modified methodology to identify over 2~times the amount of violating probes using 9~times less bandwidth (evaluated in Section~\ref{sub:sec:eval}) than prior work.
-Additionally, we provide the first analysis of where violating probes are located, why they might be misreporting location, and how their inaccuracy affects ground truth coverage.
+Our approach identifies 4~times more violating probes while using 9~times less bandwidth (see Section~\ref{sub:sec:eval}) than prior work.
+We also provide the first analysis of violator locations, causes of misreporting, and impact on ground truth. \looseness=-1